Brand Strategy

 Proven Tips for more Effective Messaging

+In a world where people are busy and they’re constantly bombarded with messages, it simply doesn’t work that way.
 In fact, the more messages you try to convey at once, the less effective they become.
 When your audience is overwhelmed with too much information, they’re more likely to get confused, forget the key points, and struggle to understand your core message or what you stand for.
-The solution?
-Clear and focused messaging that’s consistent over time.

-Crafting a single, clear, and concise message from multiple ideas can be more challenging than it sounds.
-As Steve Jobs said “simple can be harder than complex.”
-Here are our tried and true tips from over 20 years’ experience:
+While it’s great in principal, crafting a single, clear, and concise message from multiple ideas can be more challenging than it sounds.
+As Steve Jobs famously explained “simple can be harder than complex.”
+When it comes to communication, being disciplined and single minded in your focus pays off!

 3. Still have a list of messages you think are all important?
 Rank them!
 Identify your ideal hierarchy of messages from the most important to least – it’s a great way to force you to consider which messages work harder, to help you prioritise and reduce your list.
+This exercise can also be super helpful in identifying where you are articulating the same function or benefit in slightly different ways, helping you to streamline and sharpen your messaging across consumer touchpoints.

 4. Identify your most compelling message – and why your customers should believe it.
 While your business, service or product may have a loooong list of benefits and offerings, what is the MOST compelling message that’s likely to drive action.
 If you’re not sure, or additional messages keep creeping in, then do some consumer research, A-B test your headlines, messages and advertising via social media advertising, search marketing and EDMs to help gauge the most effective messages, and to try out different approaches and phrasing.
+By being super clear and consistent in your messaging, not only are clients, consumers and stakeholders more likely to understand what you’re saying, they’re much more likely to remember it, and to associate it with your brand or business.

 5. Once you have distilled your messaging, consider which approach will best resonate with your audience: for example will you convey your proposition via storytelling, using a problem-solution approach or benefit focus?
 It can be helpful to look at other brands your target audience connects with to see what their communication style is, and to develop a tone of voice and consistent messaging that becomes distinct to your brand or business.